What is a retrospective?

 Definitely, swearing does not have a place in a retrospective, but let the person raise their hand who has never heard a few emboldened phrases or unknowingly said some curse words themselves.
 Nevertheless, keeping such behavior out of the retro session is a part of creating a safe environment where anyone can become the main speaker, express their deepest thoughts, and not worry about being judged for stating them.
 The comments could at least be the seed for the changes the team needs, right?

 If you want your co-workers to speak truthfully, lead by example.
-This is especially true for team managers, scrum masters, or project owners.
+This is especially true if you are a Team Manager, Scrum Master, or Project Owner.
 It’s better to say that you don’t know something instead of making things up or pretending to be omniscient.

 Constructive criticism is a way to go